nikunj-1998/Agent-on-Alexa/README.md

 1. Launch a **Ubuntu EC2 instance** on AWS (recommended).
 2. In **Security Groups**, allow inbound traffic on port `8000`.
-3. SSH into the instance and:
+3. Upload your files and SSH into the instance:
    ```bash
    git clone <this-repo-url>
    cd <repo-folder>